CDCgov/Rt-without-renewal/README.md

 In `pipeline`, we will use `EpiAware` to explore whether the inclusion of a renewal process in the latent generative process improves the estimation of Rt and other situational awareness signals.
 This exploration is then written as a manuscript for publication (see `manuscript` for work supporting this).

+To install `EpiAware`, see installation instructions in the `EpiAware` directory.

 ## Project Admin

 Name, Degrees, e-mail, CDC org (e.g., CDC/IOD/ORR/CFA)